 If you have neuropathy due to multiple myeloma, certain prescription medications may help.
 Some examples include gabapentin (Neurontin) and tricyclic antidepressant drugs.

 There are many possible treatments for multiple myeloma.
-Which treatment options are a part of your treatment plan can depend on your age, overall health, and the stage of your cancer.
-Most of the time, a combination of treatment methods are used.
+Your specific treatment plan can depend on your age, your overall health, and the stage of your cancer.
+Most of the time, doctors recommend a combination of treatment methods.

-If you’ve recently been diagnosed with multiple myeloma, your doctor will work with you to develop a treatment plan.
+If you’ve recently received a diagnosis of multiple myeloma, your doctor will work with you to develop a treatment plan.
 During this time, they’ll discuss your treatment options, their benefits, and their potential side effects.